scriptituk/ttf2pscid2/README.md

 * `-dcomments` comments the `sfnts` strings for debugging
 * `-dinfo` outputs tab-separated font information to the gs output file specified by -sOutputFile= or -o
 * `-sinc=dir` sets the include path for [pslutils](https://github.com/scriptituk/pslutils) dependencies
-* `-sargs=file` runs the given PostScript file of dictionary key/value pairs defining the required options
-* `-sjson=string` decodes the given JSON encoded object of key/value pairs defining the required options
+* `-sjson=string` decodes the given JSON encoded object of key/value pairs defining the required options, which take precedence

-The `json` string takes precedence over the `args` file which takes precedence over other parameters.

 ### Examples: